OFSTED 16 – 19 Study Programmes Inspection Dashboard

 The proportion of students who complete their main programme of study.

 There is a strong emphasis on students progressing to University of other forms of education and training.

-Official data from the DfE performance tables is shown below for 2012-14:
+Official data from the DfE performance tables is shown below:

 UCAS Data 2016 – 91% of students applied to higher education

 Current internal data shows that of the students who completed Year 13 in 2016 94% of them are currently in Education, Employment or Training.

 Click here to visit the DfE School Performance website.